-(p) Advertising Costs
+(o) Advertising Costs

 Advertising costs primarily consist of newspaper circulars, email campaigns, media broadcasts and prominent advertising at professional and collegiate sporting events and are expensed the first time the advertising occurs.
-Advertising expense for 2017, 2016 and 2015 was \$32.4 million, \$28.0 million and \$25.8 million, respectively.
+Advertising expense for 2018, 2017 and 2016 was \$36.7 million, \$32.4 million and \$28.0 million, respectively.

-(q) Operating Leases
+(p) Operating Leases

-Other than one store location, which is owned, the Company leases its store locations, distribution centers and office facilities.
-Many of the lease agreements contain rent holidays, rent escalation clauses and contingent rent provisions - or some combination of these items.
+The Company generally leases its store locations, distribution centers and office facilities.
+Many of the lease agreements contain rent holidays, rent escalation clauses and contingent rent provisions-or some combination of these items.
 For leases of store locations and the store support centers, the Company recognizes rent expense in SG&A. For leases of distribution centers, the Company recognizes rent expense within cost of sales.
 All rent expense is recorded on a straight-line basis over the accounting lease term, which includes lease renewals determined to be reasonably assured.
 Additionally, the commencement date of the accounting lease term reflects the earlier of the date the Company becomes legally obligated for the lease payments or the date the Company takes possession of the building for initial construction and setup.
 The excess rent expense over the actual cash paid for rent is accounted for as deferred rent.
 Leasehold improvement allowances received from landlords and other lease incentives are recorded as deferred rent liabilities and are recognized in SG&A on a straight-line basis over the accounting lease term.

-(r) Pre-Opening Costs
+(q) Pre-Opening Costs

-Pre-opening costs (costs of opening new stores and distribution facilities, including grand opening promotions, payroll, travel, training, and store setup costs, as well as store closing costs) are expensed as incurred.
+Pre-opening costs (costs of opening new stores and distribution facilities, including grand opening advertising costs, payroll expenses, travel expenses, employee training costs, rent expenses, and store setup costs) and store closing costs (insurance deductibles, rent and store payroll) are expensed as incurred.

-(s) Debt Issuance Costs and Original Issue Discount
+(r) Debt Issuance Costs and Original Issue Discount

 Debt issuance costs and original issue discount are amortized to interest expense using the effective interest method over the life of the related debt.
-As of February 3, 2018 and January 28, 2017, debt issuance costs, net of accumulated amortization, were \$1.5 million and \$2.8 million, respectively, and original issue discount, net of accumulated amortization, was \$15,000 and \$0.1 million, respectively.
-The amortization expense for debt issuance costs was \$0.6 million, \$0.7 million and \$1.3 million and the amortization expense for the original issue discount was \$17,000, \$25,000 and \$0.4 million for 2017, 2016 and 2015, respectively.
-The write-off of unamortized debt issuance and original issue discount costs recorded in loss on extinguishment of debt on the consolidated statements of income totaled \$0.8 million, \$0.0 million and \$6.7 million for 2017, 2016 and 2015, respectively.
+As of February 2, 2019 and February 3, 2018, debt issuance costs, net of accumulated amortization, were \$0.8 million and \$1.5 million, respectively, and original issue discount, net of accumulated amortization, was \$0 and \$15,000, respectively.
+The amortization expense for debt issuance costs was \$0.5 million, \$0.6 million and \$0.7 million and the amortization expense for the original issue discount was \$5,000, \$17,000 and \$25,000 for 2018, 2017 and 2016, respectively.
+The write-off of unamortized debt issuance and original issue discount costs recorded in loss on extinguishment of debt on the consolidated statements of income totaled \$0.2 million, \$0.8 million and \$0.0 million for 2018, 2017 and 2016, respectively.

-(t) Self-Insurance Liabilities
+(s) Self-Insurance Liabilities